cheepka/presentation-builder/REFACTORING_PLAN.md

 ### Phase 4: Integration
 1. Update App.js to use the new component structure
-2. Implement direct editing interactions
+2. Implement direct editing interactions for all element types
+3. Ensure bullet point editing works seamlessly inline
-3. Connect slide controls to slide management functions
+4. Connect slide controls to slide management functions
-4. Ensure all features work with the new architecture
+5. Ensure all features work with the new architecture

 ### Phase 5: Save/Load Implementation
 1. Create useLocalStorage hook for persistence